Russian destroyer Azard: Design and description

+Construction and career

-Azard joined the 2nd Destroyer Division of the Baltic Fleet on commissioning, being employed on screening operations of the fleet, convoy escort and patrol.
-Azard sided with the Bolsheviks following the October Revolution, joining the Red Fleet.
+Azard was laid down in July 1915 at the Metal Works in Saint Petersburg, launched on 23 May 1916 (9 May 1916 Old Style) and commissioned on 10 October 1916 (27 September 1916 Old Style).
+The ship was assigned to the 2nd Destroyer Division of the Baltic Fleet on commissioning and was employed on screening operations for the fleet, convoy escort and patrol.
+Possibly due to the drop in combat readiness in the Baltic Fleet consequent to the February Revolution, the Naval General Staff did not plan any offensive sorties into the Baltic Sea in 1917.
+Sometime during 1917, the ship's 40 mm AA gun was replaced by a 76 mm Lender weapon.
+Azard's crew sided with the Bolsheviks following the October Revolution, joining the Red Fleet.
 In March 1918, Germany intervened in the Finnish Civil War, landing a division of troops (the Baltic Sea Division) to reinforce the Finnish White forces.
-The advance of the Germans and White Finns soon threatened the port of Helsingfors (now Helsinki), where the Baltic Fleet was based.
-On 10 April 1918, the Bolsheviks managed to evacuate most of the Baltic Fleet, including Azard, to Kronstadt in the "Ice Cruise", despite much of the Baltic still being ice-bound.
+The advance of the Germans and White Finns soon threatened the ice-bound port of Helsingfors (Helsinki), where the Baltic Fleet was based.
+Azard was part of the last echelon to depart before the Germans gained control of the city and had to be towed to Kronstadt from 10 to 16 April in the "Ice Cruise".
+The ship was damaged during the voyage and was subsequently repaired.